Skip to main content

 • Military passes, permits, discharge papers, and other documents

-• Legal documents such as deeds, power of attorney documents, certificates, receipts, contracts, and other documents for sending and receiving intending to enable a person to claim any sum of money from the United States or its officers
+• Legal documents such as deeds, power of attorney documents, certificates, receipts, contracts, and other documents for sending and receiving that intend to enable a person to claim any sum of money from the United States or its officers

-• Government documents, including the signatures of judges and court officers
+• Government documents, public records, including the signatures of judges and court officers

 Associated Counterfeiting Crimes

-• Pasting together parts of notes, bills, or other instruments to make a fraudulent one; and
+• Pasting together parts of notes, bills, or other instruments to make a fraudulent one

 Penalties for Counterfeiting

 Lesser counterfeit offenses generally lead to lesser charges and punishment.
-For example, someone who tries to use a fake $100 bill is likely to face state charges and lower penalties.
+For example, someone who tries to use a fake $100 bill at the grocery store is likely to face state charges and lower penalties.
 Trying to pass off a fake check is a similar example.

 Many of us have seen how cashiers will look at $100 bills before accepting them in a store.
 They are checking that the money is real.
-This is an example of how the public works in large part to help identify and prevent counterfeiting on a large scale.
+This is an example of how the public works to help identify and prevent counterfeiting on a large scale.

 Law enforcement agencies rely on the public to report suspected counterfeit activity.
 What should the public look out for while navigating the marketplace?

-According to campaigns such as Go For Real by the Unites States Patent and Trademark Office, the following are helpful questions to consider about a product:
+According to campaigns such as Go For Real by the United States Patent and Trademark Office (USPTO), the following are helpful questions to consider about a product:

 • If buying online, look at the written product description.
 Is it full of spelling or grammar errors?